protonemedia/laravel-splade-docs/form-select.md

 <x-splade-select name="frameworks[]" :options="$frameworks" mulitple choices />
 ```

 You can instantiate Choices.js with a [custom set of options](https://github.com/Choices-js/Choices#setup) by passing a *JavaScript* object to the `choices` attribute.
-If you want to pass a PHP array, you may use the `:choices` attribute (note the colon).
+To pass a PHP array, you may use the `:choices` attribute (note the colon).

 ```blade
 <x-splade-select name="framework" :options="$frameworks" choices="{ searchEnabled: false }" />